YunchuLiu/Portfolio/_projects/project-8.md

 ---

 ## Overview

+The main goal of this project was developing a sensing system to locate the user with the prosthesis leg and automatically switch modes based on the user location in the Ambulation Lab.

+## Background

-In the robot prosthesis lab in RIC (Rehabilitation Institute Chicago), the control of advanced robotics leg uses machine learning algorithms that classify user's activity, specifically, walking on different terrains (level ground, ramp and stairs).
+In the robot prosthesis lab in RIC (Rehabilitation Institute Chicago), the control of advanced robotics leg uses machine learning algorithms that classify user’s activity, specifically, walking on different terrains (level ground, ramp and stairs).
 To train the algorithms, the data collected should be properly labeled.
-Currently, the switching mode of the controller on the robotics leg is remotely controlled by a person watching the amputee subject's location and press the button.
-The goal of this project is to develop a sensing system to locate the user with the prosthesis leg and automatically switch modes based on the user location in the environment (Ambulation lab).
+Currently, the switching mode of the controller on the robotics leg is remotely controlled manually by a researcher watching the amputee subject’s location and switching the controller.

-## Scope
-The student will design and build prototype that meets the following specification.
-The evaluation of potential sensors, for example, IR sensors , Kinect and Ultrasonic should be documented to summarize the pros/cons of different sensor types and provide guidance for people who may continue this project in the future.
-A well drawn diagram of the complete system will include the existing controller on the robotics leg and show what the system is composed of and their relationships.
-The mode switching must be completed within the period of one stride, approximately 1 second.
-The system should have zero false positive.
+In order to automatically collect and label the training data, we would like to automate the selection of activity mode by sensing when the amputee is on the stairs, ramp, or level ground.

 ## Evaluation of the potential sensors

 Before looking into the detailed specification of the sensors, several bullet points of requirements were clarified:

 * Budget: $500 - $1000